 But…there’s always a but…even though we have many choices about balancing our work and family life, financial reality can make it feel like those choices are out of reach.

-The reality is that paying off the mortgage and covering everyday expenses can be difficult or can even seem impossible on a single wage.
+The reality for many families is that paying off the mortgage and covering everyday expenses can be difficult or can even seem impossible on a single wage.

 We realised that […] there was no way we would be able to pay the mortgage without my returning to work part-time.
 Then, on closer inspection of our bills and expenditure, we realised I would actually have to return to work full-time.
 My dreams of full-time motherhood were shattered…[source: local free parenting magazine]